Andrew Gillum Dedicating His Efforts To Turning Florida Blue In 2020, Speaks On Democratic Candidates

 The goal of those efforts is to defeat Donald Trump in the 2020 Presidential Election.

-Before getting stated, Gillum had to answer the question of why he wasn’t joining the massive field of Democrats running for the highest office in the country.
+Before getting started, Gillum had to answer the question of why he wasn’t joining the massive field of Democrats running for the highest office in the country.

 “I’m taking care of home,” Gillum said.
 “I think the best role that I can play at this time, having come off a grueling two year race here, in one of the swingiest swing states in the country, is doing everything that I can to prepare the state of Florida to go blue.”